Enloe High School College/Career Fair on October 20th!

 Unlock the power of the Pre-ACT and PSAT: Did you miss the January PTSA meeting where we talked about Pre-ACT and PSAT scores?
 Fear not: Here are the presentations we gave on the Pre-ACT and the PSAT.

 Graduation and promotion requirements: With the move to an 8-period A/B schedule, students will be able to earn more credits each year.
 It's important for all students and their parents to know the requirements for promotion and graduation.
-Learn more about the requirements for students who started this year, students who started in 2015-16, and students who started in or before 2014-15.
+Learn more about the requirements for Freshmen, Sophomores, Juniors and Seniors.

 Bell schedules: Here's the information you need: the A/B schedule for the year, as well as early release, homeroom and regular daily schedules.